STAT545-UBC-hw-2018-19/hw01-JasmineLib/STAT545_Gapminder_Updated.md

     ## [145] virginica  virginica  virginica  virginica  virginica  virginica
     ## Levels: setosa versicolor virginica

-I conclude there are 3 different species (by looking at the outpud "levels"): setosa, versicolor and virginica
+I conclude there are 3 different species (by looking at the output "levels"): setosa, versicolor and virginica

 ##### Compare sepal length (Sepal.Length) of setosa and versicolor species